11. Quarks and Atomic Particles

 It is known that the atomic particles require one Quark of each of 3 types termed "colors".

 The conventional Quark "chromatography" of three different colors of Quarks is referred to as "color neutral".
 They use the primary light colors of red, blue, and green because these combine into white (color neutral) light.
-These colors are arbitrary.
+Other than as a symbolic means of categorizing the 3 non-polarity characteristics, and implying that all 3 are required for a given particle, there is no actual color characteristic.

 With 3 “colors” and 2 polarities there are 6 possible Quarks.